-On the front panel of the Dominion SX unit, there is an LED indicator next to the model name label.
-The LED indicator will blink blue in the following three cases:
+On the front panel of the Dominion SX unit, there are LED indicators on each side of the device.
+The green LED will be lit at the same time the blue LED is lit.
+The blue LED indicator will blink blue in the following three cases: